SantiBass/ecommerce-back-end-program/README.md

 ## Usage
 #### The way to use this application is by changing the end point ant the local host address.
-After doing that, we can GET, POST, PUT, and DELETE a product, category, or tag by clicking the send button
+After doing that, we can GET, POST, PUT, and DELETE a product, category, or tag by clicking the send button.

 ## Credits
 #### TA's and AskBSC.
 They provided valuable contributions to this project.

 ## Test

-### In order to test this back-end application, we need to run these command lines: "npm run seed", "npm start", and "mysql -u root -p" nd then open insomnia.
-Once [insomnia](https://insomnia.rest/) is opened, we can test GET, POST,PUT, .and DELETE products, categories, or tags
+### In order to test this back-end application, we need to run these command lines: "npm run seed", "npm start", and "mysql -u root -p" and then open insomnia.
+Once [insomnia](https://insomnia.rest/) is opened, we can test GET, POST,PUT, and DELETE for products, categories, or tags by changing the end-point.

 ## GitHub